MohdYasser1/XML-Editor/README.md

 This feature allows you to visualize your network in a graph structure.
 ![GraphViz Example](images/Network.dot.png)
 **NOTE** Make sure you have [GraphViz](https://graphviz.org/download/) downloaded and correctly added to PATH to be able to use this feature.
+### Post Search:
+This feature allows user to perform targeted searches for posts containing specific words or topics.
+The search results are displayed with relevant post information, facilitating quick access to desired content.
 ### Undo/Redo operations:
 The program introduces Undo and Redo operations to enhance user flexibility.
 Users can easily revert to a previous state (Undo) or reapply operations (Redo), providing a dynamic and interactive experience.